Maozheng6/Maozheng/README.md

 [Google scholar](https://scholar.google.com/citations?hl=en&user=3wbgHbIAAAAJ)

 ## Introduction
-I'm a computer science PhD candidate at Stony Brook University graduating in December 2023.
-My research focuses on context-aware multimodal human-computer interaction on mobile devices.
+My research focuses on intelligent multimodal input technologies on mobile devices.
+I have experience with LLM fine-tuning and CNN training.
+I've built multiple end-to-end Android/iOS Apps with language models and multimodal input for enhanced user experience.
+I also have extensive experience in computer vision with deep learning.
 I have publications in CHI, UIST, and IUI.
-I interned at Google and Meta.
-I have experience with LLM fine-tuning, n-gram language models and CNN training.
-I've built multiple end-to-end Android/iOS Apps that have language models and multimodal input for enhanced user experience.
+I interned at Google and Meta last year.
 ## Internship experience

 **Student researcher, Google, Mountain View, CA**<br/>
 Dec, 2022 - May, 2023<br/>
-Fine tuned LLMs to enable Android settings search to understand natural language queries.
+Fine-tuned LLMs to enable Android settings search to understand natural language queries.
 Evaluated the fine-tuned LLMs with real user queries.
 The fine-tuned LLMs outperforms other search methods such as TF-IDF, sentence encoding, and prompt engineering. <br/>
 **Research Intern, Google, Mountain View, CA**<br/>
 Oct, 2022 - Dec, 2022<br/>
 Created a synthetic dataset by prompt engineering using the PaLM LLM.
-Fine tuned the LaMDA LLM on the synthetic dataset to enable Android settings search to understand natural language queries.<br/>
+Fine-tuned the LaMDA LLM on the synthetic dataset to enable Android settings search to understand natural language queries.<br/>

 **Research Scientist Intern, Meta, Redmond, WA**<br/>
-Reduced users' hand movement burden by 30% during gesture typing in virtual reality by utilizing users' eye gaze input.
+Reduced users' hand movement burden by 30% during gesture typing in virtual reality by utilizing users' eye-gaze input.
 Published a conference paper in IUI 2024 from this internship project.<br/>

 ## Education